 We left the wall below (removed the sheetrock and left the 2×4 studs) as this is a load bearing wall.

 Once we have the engineered beam installed, we will remove the existing wall completely.
-That blog post is coming soon!

 Knocking down the wall between kitchen and dining room

-Jimbo got down and dirty this day during demo and with the help of his 4 other guys, they had this entire house (first floor and basement) completely gutted in 1.5 days.
+Jim got down and dirty this day during demo and with the help of his 4 other guys, they had this entire house (first floor and basement) completely gutted in 1.5 days.